aweary/react-copy-write/README.md

 )
 ```

 Now those `Post` components will only re-render if `UserPosts` is re-rendered (a new `userID`) or if `state.posts` gets updated somewhere else. `selector` relies on referrential equality checks between renders, so avoid returning any new objects or arrays.
-Feel free to return primitive values like strings or numbers!
-Since `"foo" === "foo"` it doesn't matter that a new string or number is returned each time.
+Since it's relying on `===` feel free to return primitive values like strings or numbers which maintain that strict equality between instances.

 ### Composing Selectors